gustafigueiredo/gustafigueiredo/README.md

 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...
-Instagram: @gust_artist or e-mail: gustavoarte2020@outlook.com
+Instagram: @gustavoilustra or e-mail: gustavoarte2020@outlook.com

 <!---
 gustafigueiredo/gustafigueiredo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.